RaduM1977/APIB13SlackFramework/README.md

 As a side note when I tried to update the message and I use the POJO class it didn't work so I used the String for serialization of the new message.
 Something it is wrong so maybe you can come up with a solution for this!!!

-note: the feature files needs to be run in in order first(Post) -> second(Get) -> third(Put) -> fourth(Delete) but I notice the files are run in alphabetical order or ascending order so thats why i named the last file starting with "Z".I checked with Ahmet if their is away to prioritize the running of the feature files like we have in TestNg but he said he doesn't know anything else beside this way!
-Maybe you guys have any suggestion or anyother way to specifi the priority of feature files
+Note: the feature files needs to be run in specific order: first(Post) -> second(Get) -> third(Put) -> fourth(Delete) but I notice the files are run in alphabetical order or ascending so that's why I named the last file starting with "Z".I checked with Ahmet if their is a way to prioritize the running of the feature files like we have in TestNg but he said he doesn't know anything else beside this way!
+Maybe you guys have any suggestion or another way to specify the priority of feature files